CBD – Past, Present & Future

 Sheng Nung is reported to have tasted over 365 herbs to discover their effects and medical benefits.
 The work he left was built upon and investigated further by many generations of doctors and is regarded to be one of the main reasons the knowledge of remedial herbs is so expansive in China.

-Globally, research into CBD has been ongoing over the centuries.
+Globally, research into CBD Oil has been ongoing over the centuries.
 For example, between 1880 & 1950, more than 30 scientific papers about the medical uses of CBD were published.
-Such studies looked at the treatment of menstrual pain and stomach ulcers to their uses in severe chronic pain, insomnia & depression.
+Such studies looked at the treatment of menstrual pain and stomach ulcers to their uses in severe chronic pain, CBD and insomnia & depression.
 This progress in publication was halted abruptly in the Prohibition era of cannabis from the mid-twentieth century until very recently.